Android Automotive is coming to a lot more vehicles this year — here's which brands are supporting it so far

 Many other manufacturers don't want to replace their homegrown infotainment software with Google's solution (yet), but that's where Android Auto still comes in.
 Google announced that its latest Android Auto partner is Porsche, with the manufacturer shipping compatible cars this summer with the 2022 Porsche 911.

 Meanwhile, BMW is open to giving Android Auto more space in its latest EV, the BMW iX.
 The car's dashboard consists of a single, stretched out touchscreen, with the Android Auto interface in its regular spot to the right of the steering wheel.
-But if you use Google Maps to navigate, you'll notice that part of the interface is also projected to the cluster display behind the steering wheel, tightly integrated with the rest of BMW's software aesthetics.
-That way, you can rely on Google Maps' excellent navigation and ignore the manufacturer's own pre-installed solution without sacrificing the tight integration.
+But if you use Google Maps to navigate, you'll notice that part of the interface is also projected to the digital instrument cluster behind the steering wheel, tightly integrated with the rest of BMW's software aesthetics.
+BMW says that you can even change the dashboard to your liking and the map will adapt accordingly.

+During the keynote, Google promised that Maps is only the first app to make the jump.
+It wants to add even more functionality to the digital instrument cluster from other apps.
+Let's hope that the company is also working on bringing this integration to other cars.

+Google has also announced that it's making it easier for developers to create apps for both Android Auto and Automotive with a new, unified development library.
+Read more about this here.

 Comments